How Claude Code Built This Blog - Part 2

 Static Site Generation

-Templating System
+Templating

-Build and Deployment Workflow
+Build and Deploy

-The build commands were defined in CLAUDE.md:
+The build commands in CLAUDE.md:

 - Build: `npm run build`